-Check Point Software developed a fundamentally new approach to network security and traffic management that provides a platform for secure enterprise connectivity.
-Check Point's Stateful Inspection technology, the foundation of Check Point's network security and traffic management product offerings, enables system administrators to define and transparently enforce an integrated, centrally managed, enterprise-wide network traffic policy that provides for secure and reliable communications.
-In addition, the Company's Open Platform for Secure Enterprise Connectivity (OPSEC) architecture provides a single platform that enables integration with over 200 third-party security applications, computer hardware, internetworking hardware, appliances and enterprise applications from within Check Point's open, extensible management framework.
+Check Point's Stateful Inspection technology, the foundation of all Check Point solutions, enables system administrators to define and transparently enforce an integrated, centrally managed, enterprise-wide network traffic policy that provides for secure and reliable communications.
+In addition, the Company's Open Platform for Security (OPSEC) framework provides a single platform that enables integration with multiple third-party security applications, computer hardware, internetworking hardware, appliances and enterprise applications from within Check Point's open, extensible management framework.
 The following are the key factors that differentiate Check Point's solution from historical network security approaches:

 Stateful Inspection Technology.
-Check Point's FireWall-1 and FloodGate-1 product offerings are based upon its Stateful Inspection technology that enables the screening of all communications attempting to pass through a gateway in a highly secure but efficient way.
+Check Point's VPN-1 and FireWall-1 product offerings are based upon Stateful Inspection technology that enables the screening of all communications attempting to pass through a gateway in a highly secure but efficient way.
 By being able to extract and maintain extensive "state information" from all relevant communications layers, the system can verify the data for full compliance with the security and traffic policy and make intelligent security and traffic prioritization decisions.
-By extracting and analyzing data in place without copying, FireWall-1 causes virtually no performance degradation, enabling it to scale effectively as network bandwidths increase.
+By extracting and analyzing data in place without copying, VPN-1 and FireWall-1 cause virtually no performance degradation, enabling it to scale effectively as network bandwidth increase.
 In addition, Check Point's proprietary implementation of Stateful Inspection in a "virtual machine" design provides in-place upgradability and is designed to enable the Company's products to be easily ported to a wide range of platforms.
 In addition, because Check Point's products reside at network access points, which is the critical convergence point for network security and traffic management, the Company has a unique advantage by being able to apply this same architectural foundation to manage traffic flow and network performance, inspecting traffic only once for both critical network decisions.
 State information is extracted data maintained to provide context for future screening decisions.